JimmyAppelt/Snaz/README.md

 >Dynamic Files: create a textfile by choice and link it to any online source

->Playing now with song, artist album, album image (Currenlty supported: Spotify, Foobar2000)
+>Playing now with song, artist album, album image (Currenlty supported: Spotify, Foobar2000 and winamp)

 **Time Output format info:**
 >Example $hh $mm $ss will go live as: 1h 25m 12s